qua-platform/quam/docs/migrating-to-quam.md

 Migrating from QUA to QuAM involves a structured, five-step process that methodically transitions your existing quantum programming framework.
 Here's a brief overview of each step:

-1. **Create a Root QuAM Object:** Start by establishing a foundational `QuamRoot` object that serves as the top-level container for all other QuAM components.
+1. **Create a Root QuAM Object:** Start by establishing a foundational [QuamRoot][quam.core.quam_classes.QuamRoot] object that serves as the top-level container for all other QuAM components.
 This is where you'll begin building your new QuAM configuration.

 2. **Add Octaves:** If your original QUA setup includes Octave components, this step involves integrating these components into the QuAM configuration, utilizing existing connectivity settings.